 Disadvantages of Rupture Disc

-However, there are few drawbacks as well.
+However, there are few drawbacks of rupture disks as well.
 These are

 - not possible to test before application.

 - can degrade with age or due to corrosion.

 - need replacement every time it ruptures.
 So, a shutdown may be required to refit.

 - care to be exercised during installation not to damage the rupture disc.

 - improper bolt torque during installation may also affect the disc burst pressure.

 Rupture Disc of Rupture Disk consist of one or more flat or domed layers and generally, are round or square in shape.
 The rupture element of the disc is equipped with breaking points that are normally created by means of lasers.
 These breaking points can be made of simple cuts or even special geometries.
 A rupture disk are normally actuated thermally or mechanically.
 A safety factor should be used regardless of the disk design.